robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

   1) First error message.

-  2) Second error message ...
+  2) Second error message.

-Test execution ends also if a normal failure occurs after continuable failures.
+Test execution ends also if a normal failure occurs after a continuable failure.
 Also in that case all the failures will be listed in the final error message.

 The return value from failed keywords, possibly assigned to a